iorobertob/intermusic_poster/README.md

 Author
 ------

-* The Poster module has been written and is currently maintained by David Mudrák <david@moodle.com>
+* The Media Poster module has been written and is currently maintained by David Mudrák <david@moodle.com>
 * The current plugin is a modified version of David's as part of Intermusic Project.

 Licence